ibm-cloud-docs/transit-gateway/adding-ca.md

 ## Planning considerations
 {: #tg-ca-planning}

-Before you add a cross-account connection, take the following into consideration:
+Before you add a cross-account connection, review these considerations:

 * After you connect a transit gateway to a network in another account, all resources that are connected to that transit gateway are accessible from the other network.
 Make sure that you use a trusted account.
 The following network connections are permitted as cross-account connections: